matter-labs/era-compiler-llvm/README.md

 [![Logo](eraLogo.svg)](https://zksync.io/)

 zkSync Era is a layer 2 rollup that uses zero-knowledge proofs to scale Ethereum without compromising on security or decentralization.
-Since it's EVM compatible (Solidity/Vyper), 99% of Ethereum projects can redeploy without refactoring or re-auditing a single line of code. zkSync Era also uses an LLVM-based compiler that will eventually let developers write smart contracts in C++, Rust and other popular languages.
+As it's EVM-compatible (with Solidity/Vyper), 99% of Ethereum projects can redeploy without needing to refactor or re-audit any code. zkSync Era also uses an LLVM-based compiler that will eventually enable developers to write smart contracts in popular languages such as C++ and Rust.

 This directory and its sub-directories contain the source code for the zkEVM fork of the [LLVM](https://llvm.org) framework, a toolkit for the construction of highly optimized compilers, optimizers, and run-time environments